openfoodfacts/robotoff/doc/introduction/contributing.md

 ## Get Started!

-Ready to contribute?
+Ready to contribute code?
 Here's how to set up Robotoff for local development.

 1. Fork the robotoff repo on GitHub.